A new environmental search called Avista just launched…

 From the content to the styling, the layout and the language used, most reports were optimised for data gorging and not clear and fast access to the risks using clear and easily understood explanations

-We started –this process with the customer and began talking to conveyancers, people buying properties and industry bodies such as the Conveyancing Association and the Council of Property Search Organisations.
+We started –this process with the customer and began talking to conveyancers, people buying properties and industry bodies such as the Conveyancing Association.
 They told us that they were wasting too much time trying to locate the relevant risks and trying to explain / understand what it really meant.